hanjingo/doc/AI/ml.md

 Whereas supervised learning trains models by optimizing them to match ideal exemplars and unsupervised learning algorithms fit themselves to a dataset, reinforcement learning models are trained holistically through trial and error.
 In RL literature, an AI system is often referred to as an "agent".

+Types of Reinforcements:

+1. *Positive Reinforcement*

+   Positive Reinforcement is defined as when an event, occurs due to a particular behavior, increases the strength and the frequency of the behavior.
+In other words, it has a positive effect on behavior.

+2. *Negative Reinforcement*

+   Negative Reinforcement is defined as strengthening of behavior because a negative condition is stopped or avoided.

 ### Bellman Equation

 The Bellman Equation is a formula used in reinforcement learning to calculate the value of a state.
 It says that the value of a state is equal to the reward received now plus the expected value of the next state.
 This helps an agent make better decisions by considering both immediate and future rewards.
 It is based on the principle of optimality which means the best value of a state depends on the immediate reward and the value of the next state.